-‘Hold your nose and vote:’ Progressives weigh backing Biden
+‘Hold your nose and vote’: Progressives weigh backing Biden

 But the tensions that have weighed on Democrats for years aren’t suddenly evaporating.
 While some voters are making a practical calculation to beat Trump by supporting Biden, other leaders of the movement are urging caution until Biden embraces priorities such as the universal health care plan known as “ Medicare for All.”

 “The Biden that exists now will not get a lot of votes from progressives currently inclined to not vote at all or to vote third party,” said Norman Solomon, co-founder of the activist organization Roots Action.
-“The only tool now to defeat Trump is Joe Biden and the only way to sharpen that tool is to move him in a more progressive direction.”
+“The only tool now to defeat Trump is Joe Biden, and the only way to sharpen that tool is to move him in a more progressive direction.”

-AP VoteCast surveys conducted before Sanders dropped out of the race show skepticism among his supporters about Biden.
+AP VoteCast surveys of the electorate conducted before Sanders dropped out of the race show skepticism among his supporters about Biden.
 Across 17 states where the survey was conducted, 54% of Sanders backers said they would be dissatisfied if Biden were the nominee.
 Just 28% of all Democratic primary voters said the same.

 In the three states that voted on March 17 — Florida, Arizona and Illinois — some Sanders supporters went further, vowing not to support Biden.
 Thirteen percent said they would definitely not vote for Biden, and an additional 10% said they probably would not.

-A slim majority, 54%, indicated that they definitely would support the Democrat against Trump while 23% said they probably would.
+A slim majority, 54%, indicated that they definitely would support the Democrat against Trump, while 23% said they probably would.

 In Arizona, a state that Democrats are hoping to flip in November, 8% of Democratic primary voters overall said they would not vote for Biden in November.
 But among Sanders supporters, that figure increased to 17%.
 In Michigan, which flipped to support Trump in 2016 and is now a key 2020 battleground, 19% of Democratic primary voters said their vote in November depended on which candidate the party nominated.
 That figure climbed to 26% among Sanders voters.